Characters: Casino Royale

 - Meaningful Name: Le Chiffre means "The Number" in French.
 In the novel, it was an alias deliberately chosen by the villain (real name never provided) because he was nothing more than a "number" to the displaced persons bureaucracy.

-- Only Known By His Nickname: Everyone refers to him as Le Chiffe ("the number") instead of using his birth name.
+- Only Known By His Nickname: Everyone refers to him as Le Chiffre ("the number") instead of using his birth name.

 - Professional Gambler: He's a skilled card player.
-A major plot event is when he arranged a high-stakes card game in order to secure millions of dollars for an investment gone wrong.
+A major plot event is when he arranges a high-stakes card game in order to secure $100 million he lost in an investment gone wrong.

 - Red Right Hand: He weeps blood from his left eye when stressed.
 It gets lampshaded.